-175 See POSCO OR1 at 45 and Exhibit I-8 and I-9.
+169 See POSCO QR1 at 58-59 and Exhibit L-13 and L-14.

-176 See Refrigerators from Korea, and accompanying IDM at 16.
+See Refrigerators from Korea, and accompanying IDM at 16.

-177 See GOK PQR at Appendices Volume, at 207-208.
+171 See GOK IQR at Appendices Volume, at 116-121.

 incorporated special entity funded by the GOK and that it was established by a specific law enacted by the GOK, the Trade Insurance Act.
-Under the Trade Insurance Act and K-SURE Articles of Association, K-SURE is supervised by the GOK, which also sets or approves the scope of its operations and its budget.
-In addition, under Article 52 of the Trade Insurance Act and Article 32 of K-SURE's Articles of Association, officers and employees of K-SURE who are not already government employees will be treated as government employees.
-Therefore, consistent with our prior determination in Refrigerators from Korea, we preliminarily find that K-SURE is an authority under section 771(5)(B) of the Act that is capable of providing a financial contribution under section 771(5)(D) of the Act.
+172 Under the Trade Insurance Act and K-SURE Articles of Association, K-SURE is supervised by the GOK, which also sets or approves the scope of its operations and its budget.
+173 In addition, under Article 52 of the Trade Insurance Act and Article 32 of K-SURE's Articles of Association, officers and employees of K-SURE who are not already government employees will be treated as government employees.174 Therefore, consistent with our prior determination in Refrigerators from Korea, we preliminarily find that K-SURE is an authority under section 771(5)(B)of the Act that is capable of providing a financial contribution under section 771(5)(D) of the Act.

-We next analyzed whether this program is specific pursuant to section 771(5A) of the Act.
+We next analyze whether this program is specific pursuant to section 771(5A) of the Act.
 As explained above, DWI was placed into a separate workout program under the CRA.
 The CRA was replaced by the CRPA.
 The Department has only found the debt workout program to be de facto specific on the basis of predominant or disproportionate use under section 771(5A)(D)(iii) of the Act.
-We preliminarily determine the debt-to-equity conversions provided to DWI under its debt workout program to be de facto specific under section 771(5A)(D)(iii) of the Act.
-This decision is consistent with Refrigerators from Korea, where we determined that the Daewoo Group, which would include DWI, received a predominant or disproportionate share of the debt-to-equity conversions provided to all companies undergoing workout programs under the CRPA.
-182
+175 We preliminarily determine the debt-to-equity conversions provided to DWI under its debt workout program to be de facto specific under section 771(5A)(D)(iii) of the Act.
+This decision is consistent with Refrigerators from Korea, where we determined that the Daewoo Group, which would include DWI, received a predominant or disproportionate share of the debtto-equity conversions provided to all companies undergoing workout programs under the CRPA.176

 In their primary response, the GOK states that it is not in a position to know the details of the debt workout program for DWI, including the amount of debt that was addressed in the DWI workout.
-There is public information that was on the record in Refrigerators from Korea that we have placed on the record of this investigation in order to analyze whether DWI received a predominant or disproportionate share of the debt restructuring that was provided under Korea's debt workout programs.
-Information from the Korea Development Institute (KDI), a GOK-affiliated entity, reveals that 66.74 percent of the debt restructuring under the workout program was provided to the Daewoo Group.
-In the source of the data used by the KDI was the GOK's Financial Supervisory Commission.
-Because the information on the record shows that the Daewoo Group, which includes DWI, received 66.74 percent of the debt restructurings under the workout program, we preliminarily determine this program is de facto specific due to predominant use under section 771(5A)(D)(iii)(II)of the Act with respect to the Daewoo Group, including DWI.
+177 There is public information that was on the record in Refrigerators from Korea that we have placed on the record of this investigation in order to analyze whether DWI received a predominant or disproportionate share of the debt restructuring that was provided under Korea's debt workout programs.
+178 Information from the Korea Development Institute ("KDI"), a GOKaffiliated entity, reveals that 66.74 percent of the debt restructuring under the workout program was provided to the Daewoo Group.
+The source of the data used by the KDI was the GOK's Financial Supervisory Commission.
+Because the information on the record shows that the Daewoo Group, which includes DWI, received 66.74 percent of the debt restructurings under the workout program, we preliminarily determine this program is de facto specific due to predominant use under section 771(5A)(D)(iii)(II)of the Act with respect to the Daewoo Group including DWI.

-178 Id.; see also Exhibit KSURE-1 and KSURE-7.
+172 Id.; see also Exhibit KSURE-1 and KSURE-7.

-181 See Refrigerators from Korea, and Large Residential Washers from Korea.
+175 See Refrigerators from Korea and Large Residential Washers from Korea.

-182 See Refrigerators from Korea, and accompanying IDM at 11.
+See Refrigerators from Korea, and accompanying IDM at 11.

-183 See GOK PQR, at Appendices Volume at 97-98.
+See GOK IQR, at 73.

-184 See Memorandum to the File, "Independent Research on the Financial Restructuring of Daewoo" (December 11, 2015) (Daewoo Workout Memo).
+See Memorandum to the File, "Independent Research on the Financial Restructuring of Daewoo" (December 23, ")

-185 See Daewoo Workout Memo at Attachments 1 through 11.
+^{179 &}lt;u>See Daewoo Workout Memo at Attachments 1 through 11.

-186 Id.. at Attachment 11.
+180 Id., at Attachment 11.